danielivanescu/gradhack2021/README.md

 * I recommend signing up for Oracle Cloud Infrastructure free tier or a trial account.
 * Attendees at Gradhack can use the provided trial accounts

+## Sample application
+* f106.sql - you will need to edit App 106 > Shared Components > Web credentials with your own api key.
+## Sample data model script supporting the sample application
+* sample_ddl.sql - sample app will give errors without these tables in place.

+*I suggest you use the sample datasheet and guides below to build your own version

 ## Sample data spreadsheet
 * production_sites.csv